didiersmith/steve/chapters/sullivan.md

 He'd made the right choice.

-His seat swiveled around and the shuttle started decelerating.
+His seat swivelled around and the shuttle started decelerating.
 The same weak crushing feeling - but at least this time, he knew it would eventually end.
 It took another hour.

 Eventually, the shuttle stopped.
 He got out.
 There was a woman there to meet him.
 Not the cult leader, but just as beautiful and bounding with youthful energy.
 She looked like she belonged on a high school football field, waving pompoms.
 She beamed a huge smile at him.